cszach/linux-cli-guide/book/chapter00.md

 line are often versatile and (as a result) complex, but since they don't get displayed as graphical windows, the complexity is just hidden.

-Imagine a complex file-finding program with many options (such as finding files that are executable, finding files that are recently edited, finding files whose names match a particular pattern, etc.).
+Imagine a universal file-finding program with many options (such as finding executable files, finding files that are recently edited, finding files whose names match a particular pattern, etc.).
 If such a program is available in the command line, the computer user will have to spend time through a (possibly) intimidating process of learning the program's options, but once that is done, the user will just have to type the options needed every time he/she wants to use the program.
 But if that program is available as a graphical application, either all the options get visually displayed or they get grouped and hide into tool bars and menus.
 Navigating through these is definitely more time-consuming.

 In addition, there are low-level tools to work with your operating system and they are only available in the command line.
 In fact, CLI is the predecessor of